valeriemiliteeva/Bang2.0ProjectDB/README.md

 	Val - Control (mostly)

-	Week 1 Goal : Create a schedule that helps us stay on track and do some additional research on html.
+	Week 1 Goal : Create a schedule that helps us stay on track and do some additional research on html. we also want to find an efficient way to collect data without having to link an actual database, and still be able to collect info from different periods and groups.